Australian Health Research Alliance

 AHRA's national networks include:

 - Indigenous health research

-AHRA has recently produced a position statement in collaboration with Consumers Health Forum (CHF), committing to strengthening consumer and community involvement in health research across Australia.
+AHRA has produced a position statement in collaboration with Consumers Health Forum (CHF), committing to strengthening consumer and community involvement in health research across Australia.